 The Pueblo Grande Museum and Archaeological Park is near downtown Phoenix, Arizona.It is a very unique place where you can visit the actual site of an ancient Hohokam village.

 A Phoenix Point of Pride, the Pueblo Grande Museum is located at 46th Street and Washington.
 Easily accessible by METRO light rail, it also makes for an interesting and easy-to-get-to visit not only for locals, but also for travelers who have a few hours to spend on long layovers at Phoenix Sky Harbor Airport.

 Walk around the meticulously maintained archaeological site, and learn about the ancient Arizonans who inhabited it.

 Are you simply looking for the address, contact information and directions for Pueblo Grande Museum?
-You can skip the photos and go right to the last page!
+Scroll to the end!

 If you have a group, you can arrange in advance to have a volunteer provide a guided tour.
 Otherwise, you can pick up a pamphlet at the front desk and take a self-guided tour of the museum.

 One of the galleries provides a visual explanation to people of all ages how archeological digs are conducted.